Pre-Departure Student Guide

 • course placement assessments

-• athletics tryouts
+• athletic tryouts

 • teacher introductions